realm/realm-dart/test/README.md

       -u 1000:1000 \
       -p 9090:9090 -p 26000:26000 \ # Expose the baas and mongodb ports to the host.
 9090 is baas and 26000 is mongodb.
       -it \ # interactive and attach tty
-      --rm \ # clean up the container at exit. omit this if you want to preserve the state between runs. resume with https://docs.docker.com/engine/reference/commandline/start/ ghcr.io/realm/ci/mongodb-realm-test-server:$baas_version
+      --rm \ # clean up the container at exit.
+Omit this if you want to preserve the state between runs.
+Resume with https://docs.docker.com/engine/reference/commandline/start/ ghcr.io/realm/ci/mongodb-realm-test-server:$baas_version
     ```
 6. Setup the `BAAS_URL` environment variable.
 On macOS, this can be done for example by adding the following to your profile: